Drug & Alcohol Rehab in West Sussex

-However, for many, the real hard work has only just started.
+However, for many people the real hard work has only just started.
 In order to remain sober, individuals must work hard to avoid triggers and give in to cravings.

 In order to help you to do so, you should engage in a range of different aftercare and support services across West Sussex.
 Whilst there are many different types of aftercare and support services in West Sussex, some of the most popular ones are listed below.

 Alcoholics Anonymous and Narcotics Anonymous are both fantastic ways to maintain your recovery status by engaging with like-minded individuals who are all going through the same as you whilst engaging in the 12 steps to recovery.